 Economic Inequality in the United States

-My topic today is the performance of the U.S. economy, with a focus on how trends for the economy as a whole have been playing out for our nation’s individuals and families.
-One area I’d like to examine in particular is how the income that has been generated by our economy over the past three decades or so has been distributed among the various income groups, from the top to the bottom.
+Good afternoon, and thank you very much for inviting me to deliver this year’s Economics of Governance Lecture.1 My topic today will be the performance of the U.S. economy, with a focus on how trends for the economy as a whole—in other words, at the macro level—have been playing out for our nation’s individuals and families.
+One area I’d like to focus on in particular is how the income that has been generated by our economy over the past three decades or so has been distributed among the various income groups, from the top to the bottom.

 Looking beyond the headline numbers on the macro economy provides some clues to the source of this discomfort.
 In particular, over the past three decades, much of the gain from excellent macroeconomic performance has gone to just a small segment of the population—those already in the upper part of the distribution.
 As a result, inequality has grown.
 This inequality, coupled with increased turbulence in family incomes associated with job displacement and restructuring, sheds substantial light on the sources of the disappointment and concern that show up in the opinion polls.